 In recent decades, England has thrown off its reputation of being so lacking in the culinary department that its national dish was often declared to be an Indian Curry.
-There’s now no shortage of great English feeds available, from pub grub to old school pies and fish and chips, through to a cornucopia of eateries established from its vast immigrant communities, varying from Caribbean to Pakistani to just about anything.
-But if you’re heading out in this splendid city for a feed, what are some recommendations for some great eats that won’t break the budget, day or night?
+There’s now no shortage of great English feeds available, from pub grub to old school pies and fish and chips.
+Plus there’s a cornucopia of eateries established from its vast immigrant communities, varying from Caribbean to Pakistani to just about anything.
+So if you’re heading out in this splendid city for a feed, what are some recommendations for cheap eats in London, that won’t break the budget, day or night?

 1. Cookhouse Joe in Soho

 Recommended by: Stefan & Sebastien from Nomadic Boys

 London is our home town and as locals, we love to tell the world about it.
 One of the best places we recently discovered was Cookhouse Joe in Soho at 55 Berwick Street.
 They are famous for their really yummy slow roasted chicken served with delicious Lebanese sides like grilled halloumi, tabouleh and much more.
 It’s very reasonably priced with large portions – rare for Central London.
 We paid around £10-15 for a main with side.
 And the best is on weekday evenings they have excellent offers, like 2 cocktails for £10.
 The only problem is the inevitable food fight which always breaks out when we try to share food.

 2. Polo Bar – 24 Hour Great British Café

 Recommended by: Paula & Gordon from Contented Traveller